Who can be a Police Unity Tour Member?

 All riders must wear a PUT jersey (short or long sleeve) everyday and black riding shorts/pants.

-All support personnel must wear a blue support polo everyday and either black, blue, or khaki shorts or pants.
+All support personnel must wear blue support polo shirts and black, blue, or khaki shorts or pants every day of the tour.

 How far is the route?